 The Luttrell Psalter is one of the most famous medieval manuscripts because of its rich illustrations of everyday life in the 14th century.
 It was not the first to include scenes of contemporary rustic life, but it is exceptional in their number and fascinating detail.
 Its lively and often humorous images provide a virtual 'documentary' of work and play during a year on an estate such as Sir Geoffrey's.

 As we turn the pages of the book, we see corn being cut, a woman feeding chickens, food being cooked and eaten.
-There are wrestlers, hawkers, bear baiters, dancers, musicians, throwing games, a mock bishop with a dog that jumps through a hoop – and a wife beating her husband with her spinning rod.
+There are wrestlers, hawkers, bear baiters, dancers, musicians, throwing games, a mock bishop with a dog that jumps through a hoop – and a wife beating her husband with her distaff (a tool used in spinning).

 Such images played a large part in fostering the 19th-century romantic vision of a 'merrie Englande' peopled by bountiful lords and ladies and happy peasants playing as hard as they worked.
 Copies of the manuscript were published, and its pictures widely reproduced as illustrations in history books.
 Today scholars are more inclined to see the Psalter's scenes as idealised versions of reality – they were, after all, designed to please Sir Geoffrey, not his workers.